RSpec Rails Controller Test

 end

 The test is written in a similar way to stories#create, with a major difference.
-Instead of creating the story, we delete it and such reduce the overall count by one change(Story, :count).by(-1).
+Instead of creating the story, we delete it, thus reducing the overall count by one change(Story, :count).by(-1).

 Once again we reached the end!
 But there are many more articles waiting for you, subscribe now!